 AUD can affect people of all ages including adolescents.
 Symptoms are different for everyone, though common threads exist.
 These include: Increase in amount of alcohol that is being consumed to try to reach same effectsInability to stop or limit drinking despite associated problemsSignificant amount of time doing activities to obtain or use alcoholCraving or urge to use alcoholRepeated home, school, or work problems Difficulty in relationships with family members, friends, and coworkersMissing previously favored activities in order to drink alcohol or recover from alcoholAlcohol use even if it creates physically unsafe situations or leads to legal troubleAlcohol use that continues even when it causes or worsens health problems

-Dependence may also cause progressive withdrawal symptoms when alcohol is stopped.
-Withdrawal may cause: ShakingSweatingNausea or vomitingLack of appetiteAnxiety and agitation
+Dependence may also cause physical symptoms (withdrawal) when alcohol is stopped.
+Withdrawal may cause: ShakingRapid pulseSweatingNausea or vomitingLack of appetiteAnxiety and agitation

-Alcoholism has destructive effects on the entire body.
-These may include: Red palms, flushed faceSpidery veins showing through the skin around the umbilicus and on the faceRapid heart rate
+Some common physical problems associated with AUD include: Red palms, flushed faceSpidery veins showing through the skin around the umbilicus and on the faceRapid heart rate

 Yellowing of the whites of the eyes and/or skin—jaundice, which indicates liver problems

 Enlarged liver and/or spleen